DEEDS-TUD/PAIN/README.md

 	AFI_HOME/scripts $ ./gen-userdata-image.sh

-This should generate a custom userdata image (and a vanilla copy of it) that contains the CANDE detectors as well as the GRINDER LKM.
+This should generate a custom userdata image (and a vanilla copy of it) that contains the CANDE detectors.
 Note that this may only work for Android systems with kernel 3.4 and above (and a recent API level).
 Note that the userdata image generation may need some time since the Android emulator is involved.